ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 ### Example: Private University

-Responsibility centers in 4 colleges: 2 cost centers, 2 profit centers.
+__Responsibility centers in 4 colleges: 2 cost centers, 2 profit centers.__

-Knowledge:
+- Knowledge:
-Number of students drives revenue forecasts.
+  - Number of students drives revenue forecasts.
-Faculty market drives faculty salary expense.
+  - Faculty market drives faculty salary expense.

-Decision rights:
+- Decision rights:
-Lower levels prepare initial budgets.
+  - Lower levels prepare initial budgets.
-Higher levels review and ratify budget.
+  - Higher levels review and ratify budget.

-Agency problems:
+- Agency problems:
-Empire building: request “too large” a budget.
+  - Empire building: request “too large” a budget.
-Externalities: Cost centers are more likely to add unprofitable programs than profit centers.
+  - Externalities: Cost centers are more likely to add unprofitable programs than profit centers.

-Is Auxiliary Services a responsibility center?
-How should it be evaluated?
+_Is Auxiliary Services a responsibility center?
+How should it be evaluated?_

 ### Example: Large Corporation

+- Responsibility centers:
-Responsibility centers:	2 cost  (manufacturing and marketing)
+  - 2 cost  (manufacturing and marketing)
-				        	1 profit (paper and toner supplies)
+  - 1 profit (paper and toner supplies)

-Knowledge:
+- Knowledge:
-Vertical transfers (lower to higher levels)
+  - Vertical transfers (lower to higher levels)
-Horizontal transfers (marketing to manufacturing) Identify potential bottlenecks in production
+  - Horizontal transfers (marketing to manufacturing)
+  - Identify potential bottlenecks in production
-Identify financing needs
+  - Identify financing needs

-Contracting:
+- Contracting:
-Budgets are internal contracts between operating segments Divisional managers negotiate budgets
+  - Budgets are internal contracts between operating segments
+  - Divisional managers negotiate budgets
-Executive managers negotiate disputes and review budgets for consistency with corporate strategy
+  - Executive managers negotiate disputes and review budgets for consistency with corporate strategy

 ### Trade-off: Communication vs. Evaluation

-Budgets are used for both decision management and decision control.
+- Budgets are used for both decision management and decision control.

-Optimal decision making requires managers fully reveal private knowledge about production and market conditions during   budget negotiations.
+- Optimal decision making requires managers fully reveal private knowledge about production and market conditions during   budget negotiations.

-When budgets are also used for performance evaluation, managers have an incentive to make biased budget forecasts so that their actual performance will look good relative to budget.
+- When budgets are also used for performance evaluation, managers have an incentive to make biased budget forecasts so that their actual performance will look good relative to budget.

 ### Budget Ratcheting

-Ratchet effect: Basing next year’s standard of performance on this year’s actual performance.
+- Ratchet effect: Basing next year’s standard of performance on this year’s actual performance.

-Disadvantages:
+- Disadvantages:
-Performance targets usually adjusted upward
+  - Performance targets usually adjusted upward
-Employees reduce output to avoid being held to higher standards in the future
+  - Employees reduce output to avoid being held to higher standards in the future

-Possible Solution:
+- Possible Solution:
-Eliminate budget targets
+  - Eliminate budget targets
-Estimate next year’s sales
+  - Estimate next year’s sales
-More frequent job rotation
+  - More frequent job rotation

-Summary: While the ratchet effect creates dysfunctional behavior, the alternatives might produce even greater problems.
+- Summary: While the ratchet effect creates dysfunctional behavior, the alternatives might produce even greater problems.

 ### Trade-off: Bottom-up vs. Top-down

-Top-down budgets:
+- Top-down budgets:
-Knowledge: Top management can make accurate aggregate forecasts Decision rights: Begin with aggregate forecasts for firm, and then disaggregate down to lower levels Decision control more important than decision management
+  - Knowledge: Top management can make accurate aggregate forecasts
+  - Decision rights: Begin with aggregate forecasts for firm, and then disaggregate down to lower levels
+  - Decision control more important than decision management

+### Trade-off: Bottom-up vs. Top-down

-Bottom-up budgets (participative budgeting):
+- Bottom-up budgets (participative budgeting):
-Knowledge: Lower levels have more knowledge than top Decision rights: Person being held responsible for meeting the target makes the initial budget forecast Decision management more important than decision control
+  - Knowledge: Lower levels have more knowledge than top
+  - Decision rights: Person being held responsible for meeting the target makes the initial budget forecast
+  - Decision management more important than decision control

-### New Approaches to Budgeting
+### Modern Approaches to Budgeting

-Building the budget in two distinct steps
+- Building the budget in two distinct steps
-Step 1:  Construct budgets in operational terms (Lowest levels of the organization) Step 2:  Developing a financial plan based on the operational plans from Step 1.
+  - Step 1:  Construct budgets in operational terms (Lowest levels of the organization)
+  - Step 2:  Developing a financial plan based on the operational plans from Step 1.

+### Modern Approaches to Budgeting

-Constructing budgets for financial planning (decision management), but not using budgets as performance targets (decision control)
+- Constructing budgets for financial planning (decision management), but not using budgets as performance targets (decision control)
-Units are judged by comparing their actual performance with the actual performance of defined “peer units”.
+- Units are judged by comparing their actual performance with the actual performance of defined “peer units”.
-Actual rewards can include consideration of both financial and non-financial performance measures.
+- Actual rewards can include consideration of both financial and non-financial performance measures.

 ### Discuss the Following Assertions

-No simple “one-size-fits-all” panacea exists for resolving the conflict between decision management versus decision control when it comes to budgeting.
+- No simple “one-size-fits-all” panacea exists for resolving the conflict between decision management versus decision control when it comes to budgeting.

-Nor is such a solution ever likely to be found.
+- Nor is such a solution ever likely to be found.

 ### Trade-off: Resolving Disagreements

-Top executive officers of firms have final decision rights over the entire budget process.
+- Top executive officers of firms have final decision rights over the entire budget process.

-Top executives resolve disputes among lower levels.
+- Top executives resolve disputes among lower levels.

-After adoption, the budget is an informal set of contracts among the various units of the firm.
+- After adoption, the budget is an informal set of contracts among the various units of the firm.

 ### Short-run vs. Long-run

-Firms that use only short-term (annual) budgets do not create adequate incentives for long-term maintenance and responding to new opportunities.
+- Firms that use only short-term (annual) budgets do not create adequate incentives for long-term maintenance and responding to new opportunities.

-Strategic planning requires long-term budgets (2, 5, or 10 years).
+- Strategic planning requires long-term budgets (2, 5, or 10 years).

-Financial lending institutions often require cash flow projections for the length of any proposed borrowing.
+- Financial lending institutions often require cash flow projections for the length of any proposed borrowing.

-Many firms require managers to prepare both short-term and long-term budgets as part of the periodic budget review.
+- Many firms require managers to prepare both short-term and long-term budgets as part of the periodic budget review.

 ### Line-Item Budgets

-Line-item budgets authorize managers to spend only up to the specified amount on each line item.
+- Line-item budgets authorize managers to spend only up to the specified amount on each line item.

-Advantages:
+- Advantages:
-Tight control reduces opportunities for managers to take actions inconsistent with firm goals
+  - Tight control reduces opportunities for managers to take actions inconsistent with firm goals

-Disadvantages:
+- Disadvantages:
-Inflexible in responding to unanticipated needs
+  - Inflexible in responding to unanticipated needs
-Little incentive for cost savings
+  - Little incentive for cost savings

 ### Facilitating Rolling Budgets

-Cisco uses an 18-month rolling budget versus a static budget.
+- Cisco uses an 18-month rolling budget versus a static budget.

-Advantages:
+- Advantages:
-Keeps budget more current in a changing environment Managers may react in a more timely manner by better integrating planning and execution.
+  - Keeps budget more current in a changing environment
+  - Managers may react in a more timely manner by better integrating planning and execution.

-Disadvantages:
+- Disadvantages:
-Costs of software and management time
+  - Costs of software and management time
-Key Solution:  Use a single standardized web page for data entry and automatic roll up to the company-wide budget.
+  - Key Solution:  Use a single standardized web page for data entry and automatic roll up to the company-wide budget.

 ### Budget Lapsing

-Budget lapsing is a requirement that funds allocated for a particular year cannot be carried over to the following year.
+__Budget lapsing is a requirement that funds allocated for a particular year cannot be carried over to the following year.__

-Advantages:
+- Advantages:
-Tighter control than budgets that do not lapse Prevents risk-averse managers from accumulating funds
+  - Tighter control than budgets that do not lapse
+  - Prevents risk-averse managers from accumulating funds

-Disadvantages:
+- Disadvantages:
-Encourages wasteful spending near end of fiscal year
+  - Encourages wasteful spending near end of fiscal year

 ### Static Budgets